vxnuaj/machine-learning/04-clustering/README.md

 ### Centroid Based Clustering

+A centroid is the mean ($\mu$) of a given cluster.
+It's essentially the point that is closest to all other points in a clluster.

 Centroid based clustering organizes unlabeled data into non-hierarchical clusters.
+It's goal is to make every point $x_i$ as close as possible to a centroid, $k_j$.
 It's efficient but sensitive to initial conditions of their centroids and outliers that may skew the centroids.

 > *Centroids are defined as the arithmetic mean of a given cluster*